 Dr. Joseph Ramos is an emergency medicine physician and attorney with many years of experience guiding the treatment of the injured, including those who have suffered neck and spinal injuries from various accidents.
 Dr. Ramos began studying law because, as an ER doctor, he wanted any injured person or wronged party to have access to proper legal counsel if they chose to pursue it.
 He and our entire team of neck and back injury attorneys have a deeper understanding of your case from medical and legal angles.
 This allows us to give the best possible representation to accident victims who need help during one of the worst experiences of their lives.

 Common Causes of Neck Injuries

-Some common mechanisms include a rear end accident, a T-bone accident, or a bicycle accident.
+Some common car, truck, or other type of vehicle accidents that can lead to serious neck injuries include rear-end accidents, T-bone accidents, or bicycle accidents.
 Work injuries, slips/falls, and sports injuries also create sufficient trauma to cause significant damage.
 The severity and long-term impact of a neck injury can depend on the kind of accident you encountered, the speed of any vehicles involved, whether or not one vehicle was stationary while the other one was moving, and many, many more factors.

 Most Common Types of Neck Injuries

 The most common types of neck injuries to be aware of when in an accident are:

 - Whiplash, also known as Cervical Acceleration-Deceleration syndrome (CAD)